solita/solita.github.com/_posts/2015-03-19-ninja-berries.md

 Here are some symptoms:

-- an increasing number of professionals kick up short educational meetings, "info strikes"
+- an increasing number of professionals kick up short educational meetings and bulletins
 - there is a positive feeling about sharing and communication in the company
 - meetings end up with discussion and questions, leading to short problem solving discussions at best
 - there is cross department interaction, which is nice